 Let’s begin with Candace, Joe’s ex-girlfriend and returnee from the grave.

-> We, the audience, are expected to route for her as a matter of course.
+We, the audience, are expected to root for her as a matter of course.
 After all, she was a victim of a terrible crime and left for dead by someone she trusted.

-> But I cannot get behind this character.
+But I cannot get behind this character.

 Is it because she is a strong, independent woman trying to bring down the toxically masculine man?

 Let’s review: She knows Joe has a body count.
 She knows he has gotten away with unspeakable things in the past.
 She knows she has no evidence to back her up.
 And she knows she’s been off the grid so long people wouldn’t notice if she disappeared.
 That being said, she decides her best move is to confront this guy, with no backup and threaten him.

 Thanks to the power of plot convenience, she is spared.
 At least temporarily.
 For a while she is graciously out of the limelight, but when she comes back she only serves as an unnecessary distraction.

 Candace disguises herself as Amy Adams, flirts her way into a relationship with Joe’s girlfriend’s brother and then….does nothing but lob veiled threats at Joe.
 She claims to be “protecting” people, but she waits so long to tell Love about Joe.
 Why didn’t she just say she was his ex?
 Why didn’t she expose him earlier?

 What’s so tragic about all this is they could have made Candace a good character.
 They could have made the revenge plan a viable plot point as well.